WhenLamboMoon/docker-zen-node/README.md

 # Docker Zencash Secure Node

+**UNFORTUNATELY I AM NO LONGER ABLE TO MAINTAIN THIS DUE TO OTHER COMMITMENTS.
+PLEASE OPEN AN ISSUE IF YOU ARE INTERESTED IN TAKING OVER**

 This repository will help you setup a zencash node with a single bash script.

 The script will install Docker on a fresh Ubuntu VM and provision the following